 \section{Abstract}

-Tensor contraction operations in computational chemistry consume significant fractions of computing time on large-scale computing platforms.
+Tensor algebra operations such as contractions in computational chemistry consume a significant fraction of the computing time on large-scale computing platforms.
 The widespread use of tensor contractions between large multi-dimensional tensors in describing electronic structure theory has motivated the development of multiple tensor algebra frameworks targeting heterogeneous computing platforms.
 In this paper, we present Tensor Algebra for Many-body Methods (TAMM), a framework for productive and performance-portable development of scalable computational chemistry methods.
-The TAMM framework decouples the specification of the computation and the execution of these operations on available high-performance computing systems.
-With this design choice, the scientific application developers (domain scientists) can focus on the algorithmic requirements using the tensor algebra interface provided by TAMM whereas high-performance computing developers can focus on various optimizations on the underlying constructs such as efficient data distribution, optimized scheduling algorithms, efficient use of intra-node resources (e.g., GPUs).
-The modular structure of TAMM allows it to be extended to support different hardware architectures and incorporate new algorithmic advances.
-We describe the TAMM framework and our approach to sustainable development of tensor contraction-based methods in computational chemistry applications.
-We present case studies that highlight the ease of use as well as the performance and productivity gains compared to other implementations.
+TAMM decouples the specification of the computation \textblack{from} the execution of these operations on available high-performance computing systems.
+With this design choice, the scientific application developers (domain scientists) can focus on the algorithmic requirements using the tensor algebra interface provided by TAMM, whereas high-performance computing developers can direct their attention to various optimizations on the underlying constructs, such as efficient data distribution, optimized scheduling algorithms, and efficient use of intra-node resources (e.g., graphics processing units).
+The modular structure of TAMM allows it to support different hardware architectures and incorporate new algorithmic advances.
+We describe the TAMM framework and our approach to the sustainable development of scalable ground- and excited-state electronic structure methods.
+We present case studies highlighting the ease of use, including the performance and productivity gains compared to other frameworks.